tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

       : 'property' <Name: Identifier> 'get' <Getter: Identifier> [ 'set' <Setter: Identifier> ]

 Property definitions can only appear in widget modules.
-They define a property which can be accessed from LiveCode Script in the usual way (e.g. *the myProperty of widget 1*).
+They define a property which can be accessed from xTalk Script in the usual way (e.g. *the myProperty of widget 1*).

 Both getter and setter clauses can use either a variable or handler